pyvista/pyvista-tutorial/tutorial/01_basic/README.rst

    dataset.plot(color='tan')

-Note how this is a fairly basic plot.
+This is a fairly basic plot.
 You can change how its plotted by adding parameters as ``show_edges=True`` or changing the color by setting ``color`` to a different value.
 All of this is described in PyVista's API documentation in :func:`pyvista.plot`, but for now let's take a look at another dataset.
 This